Announcing Change Happens, Second Edition, Now available for purchase here.

 Books are my passion.
 As a child, my Mom was certain that if she placed me in the downstairs bedroom of our family home, that I would never emerge as long as I had a book to read.
 However, it never occurred to me that I might one day write a book.
 Then a colleague at a talk I gave asked me if I had any books published.
 When I replied that I hadn’t, she pointed out to me that it was time I did.
 I shared this story later that week with a colleague from graduate school, and she was quick to point out that I had already written a book.
 I was confused, until she reminded me that my thesis was a published and bound book that people could sign out of the library if they wished.
 So, before I had a chance to think about all the reasons I couldn’t write a book, she pointed out that the book had already been written.

 Thus began my journey of writing.
 My first book, Done Deal was based on a model I developed as part of my thesis research.
 Next, I participated in a collaborative writing project that produced a chapter in Awakening the Workplace.
 The third book I wrote took the model from Done Deal, and added a robust toolkit of practical strategies and tools for navigating the people side of change with greater success.
 Since then, I worked with three other colleagues to include a chapter called, The Dance of Joyful Leadership which is in the Josey-Bass book, Leading with Spirit Presence and Authenticity.
-My next book writing project is focused on Values Based Leadership and will be out by 2020.
+My next book writing project is the Second Edition of Change Happens which is released and is now available for purchase.

 Below I include comments from people who have read my books and some links to learn more.